kevoreilly/CAPEv2/docs/book/src/installation/guest/creation.rst

     .. note::

-        For analysis purposes you are recommended  Windows 7 with User Access Control disabled.
+        For analysis purposes, you are recommended  Windows 7 with User Access Control disabled.
 CAPE supports Windows 10 too

     .. note::